sayatohenney883/Gym-Passion-Project/README.md

 # Gym-Passion-Project

-Everyone knows that progress within the gym starts with the diet, which is arguably harder than going to the gym Whether it's tracking macros, making sure the food you eat fits within your calorie goals, or even contemplating that late-night snack, food is difficult to deal with
+Everyone knows that progress within the gym starts with the diet, which is arguably harder than going to the gym.
+Whether it's tracking macros, making sure the food you eat fits within your calorie goals, or even contemplating that late-night snack, food is difficult to deal with.

 As an avid gym-goer, I decided to create something that would help me with what to purchase for my meals that week.